voidwulf/Project_1/README.md

 * Site has been deployed using Git Pages.
 After the link has been generated, the site has been tested on desktop web browser, ASUS tablet and Samsung M30 smart phone
 * Link has been sent to friends to receive feedback on how the code works on other devices
 * Dev tools have been used for debugging and testing website during after deployment
-* Most issues during deployment were encountered with overflow where nav bar has been interfering with the elements bellow.
+* Most issues during deployment were encountered with overflow where nav bar has been interfering with the elements bellow

 ## Credits